 You may also notice a distortion known as “swim” when you turn your hard to gaze at objects.
 Most people soon disregard this effect as well.
 If you just don’t feel comfortable with progressives, we can switch you to bifocals, trifocals, or even monovision contacts (with near vision in one eye and distance vision in the other).

-If you're ready to progress toward progressive lenses, Best Eyecare Associates is ready to smooth that transition for you.
-Call our Thornton CO office at 303-254-4888 for an appointment!
+If you’re ready to progress toward progressive lenses, Best Eyecare Associates is ready to smooth that transition for you.
+Call our office at (303) 254-4888 for an appointment!